willstepp/dogs-of-santiago/dos.md

 "It is fucking cold out here," Jamie observed.
 He threw on his peacoat and opened the cab door.
 Janette climbed in, then Jamie, then the Silent One.
 When the door was shut she rolled down the window.

 "Hey, you guys be careful.
-Stay in the soccer crowds.
-Will, it was nice to meet you."
+Stay in the crowds.
+Will, it was nice to meet you.
+I hope you meet up with that girl."

-"Nice to meet you too."
+"Nice to meet you too, thanks."

 The cab pulled off and turned the corner.
 Ben lit a cigarette and offered one to Will.
+He refused.

 "What is it you do here?"
-Will asked.
+Will asked, "I don't think that ever came up."

 "I'm an astronomer," Ben answered.